Smart DifferencerTM tools

 Developers frequently need to determine differences between various versions of text files comprising an application system's source code.
 Among others, such differences facilitate reviewing, debugging, and testing newly changed source code.
 Ideally, developers would like to be told about differences in terms that make sense with respect to the type of source code and its constructs, e.g., "delete statement", "insert expression", "move block", "rename identifier".

-Conventional differencing tools (e.g., diff) compute differences based on source lines of test, using line-based models of editing like "insert line", "delete line", or "replace line".
-These tools are very useful for for arbitrary text, but are are not cognizant of the structure of the programming language in which source code is written.
+Conventional differencing tools (e.g., diff) compute differences based on source lines of text, using line-based models of editing like "insert line", "delete line", or "replace line".
+These tools are very useful for arbitrary text, but are not cognizant of the structure of the programming language in which source code is written.
 When used on source code, this often causes the reported differences not to obey the boundaries of the underlying language constructs, e.g. a fragment of a statement or the suffix of one statment and a prefix of another statement may be reported as a change based on accidental organization of these into lines.
 Worse, simple reformatting or changes in comments will result in lots of apparent changes without any actual semantic impact on the source code.
 This is conceptually jarring to the developer, who thinks of changes in terms of program structures and abstract editing operations manipulating such structures.

 The SD SmartDifferencer shows the differences between two versions of source code in terms of abstract editing operations applied to programming language constructs.
 The language constructs are discovered by parsing the code using a production language parser (and depending on language, determining scopes and symbol tables).
 Editing operations include insert, delete, copy, merge, and rename (globally, across a scope, or pointwise).
 Language constructs include primitives like identifiers, numbers, string literals, etc., as well as compound phrases like declarations, statements, expressions, etc. The editing operations are not bound to source lines but may only affect part of a line.
 They ignore comments, irrelevant whitespace, and actual formatting of numbers (radix, leading zeros) and string literals (equivalent escape sequences, etc.).
 Note that whitespace within string literals is considered as relevant and taken into account when determining differences.